Skip to main content

 EOF

-Your First Kargo Project
+Create Your Kargo Project and Pipeline

 cat <<EOF | kubectl apply -f -